mlcommons/algorithmic-efficiency/SUBMISSION_PROCESS_RULES.md

 ## Sprit jury & challenging submissions

 The spirit jury will be responsible for deciding whether a submission violates the "spirit of the rules".
-Until the deadline for challenging submissions, anyone has the right to challenge a submission, i.e. request a review by the spirit jury to determine whether a submission violates the rules of the competition.
+Submitters may challenge other submissions, i.e. request a review by the spirit jury to determine whether a submission violates the rules of the competition.
 To challenge a submission, please write an email to <algorithms-chairs@mlcommons.org> with the subject "[Challenge] *submission_name*".
-The email can be written anonymously but it is required to link to the challenged submission and a detailed description of why the submission should be reviewed needs to be attached.
+The email needs to link to the challenged submission and include a detailed description of why the submission should be reviewed.

 The spirit jury may then hear the justifications of the submitters, inspect the code, and also ask the submitters to explain how the submission was produced, for example, by disclosing their intermediate experiments.
 Example cases that might be reviewed by the spirit jury are cases of multiple similar submissions by the same submitter or extensive workload-specific tuning.

-In the event of a review, the spirit jury will hold a vote, which will be decided by a simple majority.

 **TODO Who is on the Jury?**